Serves 4 | Total Prep & Cooking Time: 20 minutes

-Make this foolproof swordfish recipe with lemon-garlic sauce when you need a fast, easy at-home dinner - or when you want to impress your favorite dinner guests.
+Make this foolproof swordfish recipe with lemon-garlic sauce when you need a fast, easy at-home dinner - or when you want to impress your favorite dinner guests but don't have a lot of time to spend in the kitchen.

-If you love garlicky shrimp scampi, you're going to be crazy about the lemon-garlic sauce with butter, olive oil, and white wine in this recipe for swordfish steaks.
+If you love garlicky shrimp scampi, you're going to be crazy about the addictive lemon-garlic sauce with butter, olive oil, and white wine featured in this recipe for swordfish steaks.

-Easy pan roasting, a favorite technique of many famous chefs, means the steaks will have a nice brown crust on the outside but be moist and flavorful on the inside.
+Pan roasting, a favorite technique of many professional chefs, means your steaks will have a nice brown crust on the outside but remain moist and flavorful on the inside - no need to worry about them drying out from overcooking.

 For the lemon-garlic sauce